 British Singer/Songwriter, Steve Young’s music, has been described as “Acoustic Pop/Rock with a Country Twang” and a voice noted as “Powerful & Incredible” by some of the industry’s leading protagonists.
 His career as a session guitarist began in earnest after TV appearances with Lionel Richie resulted in getting fired from his day job for faking illness – his boss saw him on the Graham Norton show that same day.
-You only need to skim the surface of Steve’s long and diverse career to realise that ‘genre’ became obsolete a long time ago.
+Steve’s long and diverse career has covered many genres but his original music is very much flavoured with the Country/Americana influences that dominated his childhood years.
 Put your pigeons back in their box, open your hearts and minds and maybe, just maybe, there will be something here – just for you……

 The world has been the musical home for singer/songwriter STEVE YOUNG, these past years, its length and breadth travelled as his talents as a session guitarist were sought and embraced by a host of popular artists.
 Recently though, it has been his own magnetic fusion of acoustic pop and alternative country which has been drawing attention and acclaim across the globe with increasing success.

-Steve began his musical career with a London based rock band, which took him around the UK through several national tours.
+Steve began his musical career moving from the Isle of Wight to join the London based rock band ‘Rehab’ signed to ZTT/Warner.
+This took him around the UK through several national tours.
 From there his string craft saw him play with the likes of Lionel Richie, Peter Andre, Gareth Gates, Delta Goodrem.
 In 2007, Steve was invited to become the touring guitarist for Darren Hayes, the former Savage Garden front man; a job that took him from The Royal Albert Hall and Wembley Arena to Sydney State Theatre, across Europe, Canada, the USA, Australia as well as a host of TV & Radio performances including BBC Radio 2’s Terry Wogan & Jo Whiley

 Steve became a co-writer on Darren Hayes’ 2012 album “Secret Codes & Battleships” before joining forces, in 2012, with West End Superstar, Ramin Karimloo (Phantom, Les Mis, Miss Saigon).
 The years were a busy and exciting time, and the opportunities to explore his own musical ideation were scarce.
 Until 2013, however, when work and life events sparked an inspiration for Steve to begin working on his own material embracing a love of blues, rock and country.
 A new creative fire was lit within him; songs emerging with a fresh voice whilst benefitting from experiences gained from the past years.
 Debut EP, “Little Things”, was the first potent evidence of a ‘new’ voice and presence on the UK music scene.
 Its quintet of songs recalling whispers of Steve’s influences such as early Clapton, John Mayer, David Gray, The Eagles and Turin Breaks but within unique heartfelt and infectious melodic romances of sound.